 A basic insurance policy can include different coverage types, but you should expect the following to be in your quote.
 You may need liability insurance to operate your RV, which can be the same amount of coverage that your state demands car insurance.
 As explained earlier, liability covers a crash that can cause other people’s injuries or even property damage costs.

-You can also get a collision and comprehensive coverage.
-You see, collision coverage is designed to help you to pay repairs that happen to your RV.
+You can also get collision and comprehensive coverage.
+You see, collision coverage is designed to help you to pay for repairs that happen to your RV.
 This can be due to a crash or you run into something like a street sign or a tree.
 On the other hand, comprehensive covers various things, including animal collisions, theft of your RV, vandalism, falling objects, and more.

 It can also be a driver who has insurance, though not enough to cover your medical bills.
 Likewise, uninsured or underinsured motorist property damage coverage starts working at the same time, but it covers repairs to your damaged RV.